olekbaran/its-friday/README.md

   Sends how many days are left to the next Friday.

 - #### `add-friday`

   Adds channel to the Friday message sending list.
+You have to put a channel ID after the space!

+- #### `delete-friday`

-After the space, you have to put the channel ID.
+  Deletes channel from the Friday message sending list.
+You have to put a channel ID after the space!

 <h3>Other</h3>